moveit/moveit2_tutorials/doc/examples/pilz_industrial_motion_planner/pilz_industrial_motion_planner.rst

-To use the planner using MoveIt Task Constructor, refer to `this example </doc/examples/pilz_industrial_motion_planner/src/pilz_mtc.cpp>`.
+To use the planner using MoveIt Task Constructor, refer to :ref:`the MoveIt Task Constructor C++ example </doc/examples/pilz_industrial_motion_planner/src/pilz_mtc.cpp>`.
-To try this example, execute the following commands in separate Terminals:
+To run this, execute the following commands in separate Terminals:

 ::